How was the Great Barrier Reef formed?

 How Coral Reefs are created

-Coral reefs form when pre-existing reefs release a burst of larva into the water.
-The larva will drift until they hit a hard surface such as submerged rocks, or edges of islands.
-As the coral develops, it takes the form of one of the three main reef structures; fringing, barrier or atoll.
-The Great Barrier Reef is a barrier reef, which borders along the coast, separated from Australia by a lagoon of open water.
+Coral reefs form when pre-existing reefs release bursts of larvae into the water.
+The larvae drift until they settle on hard surfaces such as submerged rocks or the edges of islands.
+As the coral develops, it takes the form of one of three main reef structures: fringing, barrier, or atoll.

 The Beginning of the Great Barrier Reef